dockerizedrupal/drupalcamp-baltics-2015/README.md

 but they each have a separate network then we don't have to be worrying about port conflicts.

-So it allows your project to scale more easily in a development environment.
+Your project can scale more easily in that way.

-Because the first phase was not about introducing Docker to our team, but instead have a better way to set up a development environment, we had to come up with a solution that could hide this from a developer by default, but still not restrict it too much that he couldn't use Docker networking features at all.

 We found this tool called socat and built it into our PHP Docker image.

-It allows quite easily to redirect network traffic between two independent channels.
+It allowed us quite easily redirect traffic from one network interface to another,

 So in our case if the developer wants to communicate from PHP with an external service like MySQL that lives in a separate container and belongs to a